Want to find out what the best Auckland activities are so you can make the most of your stay there? Then read on for the best days out in Auckland!

 Browse the shops at Victoria Park Market, wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbour amongst the silos and green spaces of Wynyard Quarter.

 If you do decide to visit the Sky Tower, why not jump off it.
 Definitely one of the more adventurous things to do in Auckland.
+Otherwise grab dinner or lunch at Orbit revolving restaurant for a delicious meal with a view.

 And make sure to grab an award-winning ice cream creation from Giapo and take a break amongst the colourful flower beds of Albert Park.